sprylab/purple-docs/source/webviews.rst

   Seeks to the given time in the current audio playback.
 This method takes the desired time in milliseconds.

+.. versioned-toggle-box:: setPlaybackRate
+  :versionadded-android: 4.0
+  :versionadded-ios: 4.0
+  :color: blue

+  Sets the playback rate to the specified value.
+  Only values between 0.5 and 2.0 are allowed.
+Values outside these bounds will be clipped to their respective limits.
+  The playback rate gets reset to the default rate of 1.0 on app restarts.

+.. versioned-toggle-box:: getPlaybackRate
+  :versionadded-android: 4.0
+  :versionadded-ios: 4.0
+  :color: blue

+  Requests the current playback rate which will be the single parameter of the callback function.

 .. versioned-toggle-box:: addStatusListener
   :versionadded-android: 3.11.0